Trending Topics

 Some boundaries we have agreed to include:

-• Never complain about each other to another person, but especially the opposite sex for this is the first step in an emotional affair; being condoled by another.
+• Never complain about each other to another person, but especially the opposite sex for this is the first step in an emotional affair; being consoled by another.
 It will breed intimacy that can turn into romantic feelings.

 • We include each other in those friendships and never keep them secret.

-• Another friendship will never become more important than our friendship to each other.
+• Another friendship will never become more important than our friendship with each other.
 When something good or bad happens in our day, it is each other we always seek out first and share more details about our lives than anyone else.
 We choose to make each other our priority.

 Don’t give up